krzemienski/awesome-from-stars/README.md

 * [shockz-offsec/Automatic-Notion-Backup](https://github.com/shockz-offsec/Automatic-Notion-Backup): This script automates the backup process of Notion data into Markdown and CSV formats.
 Additionally, the script processes the data to remove any AWS identifiers that may be present in the Markdown files, folders, and internal references to other files in the backup
 * [1337-server/automatic-ripping-machine](https://github.com/1337-server/automatic-ripping-machine): Automatic Ripping Machine (ARM) Scripts
 * [Sukhdip-Sandhu/Automatic-Watermark-Removal](https://github.com/Sukhdip-Sandhu/Automatic-Watermark-Removal): Python computer vision project that aims to automatically remove the watermarks of stock images.
 The algorithm is designed off of those of Google researchers
+* [fastovetsilya/Automatic_NN_Swiper](https://github.com/fastovetsilya/Automatic_NN_Swiper): Automatic swiping tool for dating sites.
+The current version is available for Bumble only
 * [aws-samples/automating-livestream-video-monitoring](https://github.com/aws-samples/automating-livestream-video-monitoring): This repo presents a demo application for realtime livestream video quality monitoring using AWS serverless and AI/ML services.
 * [kubernetes/autoscaler](https://github.com/kubernetes/autoscaler): Autoscaling components for Kubernetes
 * [alirezamika/autoscraper](https://github.com/alirezamika/autoscraper): A Smart, Automatic, Fast and Lightweight Web Scraper for Python